apereo/cas/docs/cas-server-documentation/authentication/Configuring-SSO-Services.md

 {% tabs ssoservices %}

-{% tabs ssoservices Default Service %}
+{% tab ssoservices Default Service %}

 In the event that no `service` is submitted to CAS, you may specify a default service url to which CAS will redirect.
 Note that this default service, much like